Oh yea, this cliff-hanger installment in the mystery series better known as “Dad’s Better-Than-Any-Soap-Opera Life” is a doosey!

 I was wrong.

-When Twisted Twigs on Gnarled Branches Genealogy ran a special for record retrieval and reconstruction, I figured that it couldn’t hurt and might be fruitful.
+I placed an order with a genealogical research firm for record retrieval and reconstruction, I figured that it couldn’t hurt and might be fruitful.
 They knew where to look, and how, and I didn’t.

 A few weeks later, I received at least a few of my father’s records and while I was saddened by the contents, I wasn’t surprised.
 What I’d hoped for was some additional detail.
 There wasn’t nearly as much detail as I wanted, but at least there was something.
 Genealogists NEVER find “enough” details😊